SOP For Cash Drop Safe Procedure

 Individual Cashier’s Procedures:

-1) Once a cashier has counted their house bank funds and separated those funds from the cash and checks that they are going to deposit (drop) at the end of their shift, they are responsible to prepare a Cashier’s Report envelope listing the contents and the total amount of funds to be dropped.
+1) Once a cashier has counted their house bank funds and separated those funds from the cash and checks that they are going to deposit (drop) at the end of their shift, they are responsible for preparing a Cashier’s Report envelope listing the contents and the total amount of funds to be dropped.

 2) The cashier is to secure a witness before the drop can be made.